boldflight/BibleConverter/test_EPUB/output/Luke.md

 [2] during the high priesthood of Annas and Caiaphas, the word of God came to John the son of Zechariah in the wilderness.
 [3] He went into all the region around the Jordan River, preaching a baptism of repentance for the forgiveness of sins.
+[4] As it is written in the book of the words of the prophet Isaiah, “The voice of one shouting in the wilderness:
+‘Prepare the way for the Lord, make his paths straight.
+[5] Every valley will be filled, and every mountain and hill will be brought low, and the crooked will be made straight, and the rough ways will be made smooth,
+[6] and all humanity will see the salvation of God.’”
-[4] As it is written in the book of the words of the prophet Isaiah, [7] So John said to the crowds that came out to be baptized by him, “You offspring of vipers!
+[7] So John said to the crowds that came out to be baptized by him, “You offspring of vipers!
 Who warned you to flee from the coming wrath?
 [8] Therefore produce fruit that proves your repentance, and don’t begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that God can raise up children for Abraham from these stones!
 [9] Even now the ax is laid at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.”